 Prizewinner of international competitions including the Piano Campus international piano competition in France, the Delia Steinberg international piano competition in Spain and the Tunbridge Wells international competition in the UK, pianist Maria Kustas has performed across the UK, Europe, Russia and Asia.
 In 2007, Maria made her debut with orchestra, performing J.S.
 Bach’s concerto in G minor with the Moscow chamber orchestra “The Seasons” under the baton of V. Bulakhov.
 She has taken part in festivals including the International Festival ‘Paris: City of Light’, the Mayfield Festival, and the Saint-Savin festival in France.
 In March 2014 Maria took part in a concert tour in Luxembourg and Germany as part of the EMCY project.
 In February 2017, Maria was grateful to receive a prestigious Yamaha Music Foundation of Europe Scholarship.

-Maria is fortunate to have taken part in masterclasses with such accomplished musicians as Michel Béroff, Marie-Josèphe Jude, Andrzej Jasiński, Vanessa Latarche, Stanislav Pochekin and Arie Vardi among others.
+Maria is fortunate to have taken part in masterclasses with such accomplished musicians as Michel Béroff, Marie-Josèphe Jude, Andrzej Jasiński, Vanessa Latarche, Stefan Arnold, Robert Levin, Stanislav Pochekin and Arie Vardi among others.

 Apart from her main vocation as soloist, Maria is a passionate chamber musician.
 She has been member and co-founder of the award-winning Chloé Piano Trio, which shortly after its formation won the 3rd prize at the Birmingham Intercollegiate Piano Trio Competition in 2017 and took part in the summer residency at the ‘Music at Brel’ programme in Brel, France the following summer.